automl/SMAC3/README.md

 along with this program (see LICENSE file).
 If not, see <http://www.gnu.org/licenses/>.

+# USAGE

+The usage of SMAC v3 is mainly the same as provided with [SMAC v2.08](www.cs.ubc.ca/labs/beta/Projects/SMAC/v2.08.00/manual.pdf).
+It supports the same parameter configuration space syntax and interface to target algorithms.
+Please note that we do not support the extended parameter configuration syntax introduced in SMACv2.10.

 # Examples

 See examples/

-  * examples/rosenbrock.py - example on how to optimize a Python function (REQUIRES PYNISHER: https://github.com/sfalkner/pynisher)
+  * examples/rosenbrock.py - example on how to optimize a Python function (REQUIRES [PYNISHER](https://github.com/sfalkner/pynisher) )
   * examples/spear_qcp/run.sh - example on how to optimize the SAT solver Spear on a set of SAT formulas

 # Contact

-SMAC v3 is developed by the [ML4AAD Group of the University of Freiburg](http://aad.informatik.uni-freiburg.de/).
+SMAC v3 is developed by the [ML4AAD Group of the University of Freiburg](http://www.ml4aad.org/).

+If you found a bug, please report to https://bitbucket.org/aadfreiburg/smac3/